SkafteNicki/dtu_mlops/s4_debugging_and_logging/logging.md

    logged.

 6. Now log something else than scalar values.
 This could be a image, a histogram or a matplotlib figure.
-In all cases the logging is still going to use `wandb.log` but you need extra calls to `wandb.Image` ect. depending on what you choose to log.
+In all cases the logging is still going to use `wandb.log` but you need extra calls to `wandb.Image` etc. depending on what you choose to log.

 7. Finally, lets create a report that you can share.
 Click the **Create report** button and include some of the